 Students may be able to selectively substitute elective courses to match specific career interests, subject to the approval of the Program Director.

-Beginning in the Fall 2019 admission cycle, the MS Taxation program does not require a GMAT or GRE score for admission.
+The MS Taxation program does not require a GMAT or GRE score for admission.

 You do not.
 Classes are asynchronous.
 You can log on anytime 24/7 to complete your coursework.